-2. Argue that if you vote for candidate $A_1$ the expected value of your vote is where $p_i$ is the probability that $B_i$ wins the second primary and the first primary voters are tied without you, so that your vote swings the election to $A_1$ .
+2. Argue that if you vote for candidate A_1 the expected value of your vote (i.e., the amount your vote changes E[W], compared to your not voting at all) is where p_i is the probability that B_i wins the second primary and the first primary voters are tied without you, so that your vote swings the election to A_1 .
 (To explain the $\frac{1}{2}$ factor, recall that a coin toss takes your place if you don't vote.)
 You can compute values for other candidates similarly.
 You want to maximize your vote's expected value.